-Forth Rail Bridge and Forth Road Bridge - the Forth Bridges are an impressive sight, linking Edinburgh to Fife across the Firth of Forth.
-The iconic Forth Rail Bridge, built in the late 19th century, is celebrated as a major feat of engineering and is now a UNESCO World Heritage Site.
-A third bridge - The Queensferry Crossing - opened in 2017. www.theforthbridges.org/visit
+FORTH RAIL BRIDGE AND FORTH ROAD BRIDGE - The Forth Bridges are an impressive sight, linking Edinburgh to Fife across the Firth of Forth.
+The iconic Forth Rail Bridge, built in the late 19th Century, is celebrated as a major feat of engineering and is now a UNESCO World Heritage Site.
+A third bridge - The Queensferry Crossing - opens in 2016.

-John Muir's Birthplace - John Muir, known as 'the father of modern conservation', inspired people all over the world to become interested in nature.
+JOHN MUIR'S BIRTHPLACE - John Muir, known as 'the father of modern conservation', inspired people all over the world to become interested in nature.
 Visit his birthplace in Dunbar which has been transformed into a visitor attraction exploring his work, motivation and achievements, including creation of the National Parks movement.